quicwg/base-drafts/draft-ietf-quic-http.md

 Servers are encouraged to maintain open connections for as long as possible but are permitted to terminate idle connections if necessary.
-When either endpoint chooses to close the QUIC connection, the terminating endpoint SHOULD first send a GOAWAY frame ({{connection-shutdown}}) so that both endpoints can reliably determine whether previously sent frames have been processed and gracefully complete or terminate any necessary remaining tasks.
+When either endpoint chooses to close the HTTP/3 session, the terminating endpoint SHOULD first send a GOAWAY frame ({{connection-shutdown}}) so that both endpoints can reliably determine whether previously sent frames have been processed and gracefully complete or terminate any necessary remaining tasks.